-In posting that picture I even thought that gift bags selling anthracite coal would be a marketable gimmick.
-Then realized that most people now a day don’t even have a familiarity with coal.
-As would I with Peat or dung fires of other cultures.
+In posting I even considered that gift bags selling anthracite coal would be a marketable gimmick.
+I then realized that most people now a day don’t even have a familiarity with coal.
+As would I with the peat or dung fires of other cultures.

-I DO, still remember the coal furnace in Jersey and PA. and I always delighted pawing through the lumps to find plant fossils – saved those and did not chuck them into the furnace.
-Was of course drop down chutes to the basement below.
+I DO, still remember the coal furnace in Jersey and PA. and I always delighted pawing through the lumps to find plant fossils – saving those and not chucking them into the furnace.
+It was of course fed by drop down chutes to the basement below.

 So many things have changed.
-I still fondly remember the traveling ice cream vendor with his welcoming siren song – to the peddling (HORSE drawn in Vancouver 50’s) guy who bought up the scrap aluminum, copper that we kids would recycle into Ice Cream treats. 🙂
+I still fondly remember the traveling ice cream vendor with his welcoming siren song – to the peddling (HORSE drawn in Vancouver 50’s) guy who bought up the scrap aluminum and copper that we kids would recycle into Ice Cream treats. 🙂

 Another related story given to me by a friend:

 I lived near Newark, New Jersey back in the 1950s.
-A friend of mine lived in Brooklyn.
+A friend lived in Brooklyn.
 When as most bored kids did, we made opportunity out of the strangest things.
 “My friends, brothers Chuck and Huck (true naming) would watch the coal man come and open shoots in the truck to let a hundred pounds of coal fall into wooden barrels.
-Then he would roll the barrels on their edge to a long vee shaped chute that entered the basement of the brown stone and he’d tip the barrel onto the top and the coal would slide down into the boiler room right in front of the boiler.
-There would be a big pile there.”
+Then he would roll the barrels on their edge to a long V shaped chute that entered the basement of the brown stone.
+He’d tip the barrel onto the top and the coal would slide down into the boiler room right in front of the boiler.
+There would be a big pile there.

-As with them, it was my job to keep the furnace stocked for the apt. complex my Dad kept in shape.
+It was my job to keep the furnace stocked for the apartment complex my Dad kept in shape.